cfeduke/DataTables-ASP.NET-MVC/README.md

     ModelBinders.Binders.Add(typeof(DataTable), new DataTableModelBinder());

+##QA Build Environment##

+I'm using this project with another solution that has a QA build environment and VS requires the build environments be stored in the .csproj file; for now this is temporary until I disconnect this project from the solution.
+You have been warned.

 ##Original README##

 This projects supplies C# classes for ASP.NET MVC 3 if jQuery DataTables is used as a data grid component and server side processing is enabled.